pinkpong111/Resolution-Based-Information-Theory/RBIT.md

 - local terrain facts being overwritten by global priors.

 A clean map architecture preserves **translation compatibility without representational identity**.

+*Candidate operational proxies (v3.5-e2).* The warning signs above become measurable as: (i) cross-agent representation-similarity drift (e.g. CKA or equivalent similarity indices rising toward 1 across role-distinct agents); (ii) cross-agent correlation of reconstruction errors on held-out probes (the direct metric for "identical reconstruction errors"); (iii) routing-entropy decline without matched external performance gain; and (iv) decay rate of newly created `CONFLICT` states per source.
+These are the quantities $\mathsf{Homogenization}_i(m)$ in MM-11 should be estimated from; B15/B16 diversity observables refer to this list.

 ### MM-13.
 Relationship to PTRV and Resolution Composition